 - 12 ounces Mexican beer (I used Tecate, Sara recommends a darker beer like Negra Modelo)

-- 1 canned chipotle chile in adobo, chopped (or 1/2 teaspoon chipotle chile powder)
+- 1 canned chipotle chile in adobo, chopped (1 pepper, not the whole can!), or ½ teaspoon chipotle chile powder

 - sea salt